alecramsay/ushouse/docs/process.md

 ## Step 3 - Impute results for uncontested races

 For each election, I run the impute_election.py script.
-The details of this process are described [here](impute-code.md).
+The process is described [here](impute-code.md), and the essential logic is described [here](impute-code.md).

 ## Step 4 - Analyze the elections in Python